China's BYD says plans fundraising to boost battery capacity, new models

-BEIJING, May 27 (Reuters) - BYD Co Ltd plans to use funds raised in a potential private placement to boost battery production capacity and develop new models, said the Chinese automaker backed by billionaire Warren Buffett’s Berkshire Hathaway Inc.
+BEIJING (Reuters) - BYD Co Ltd (002594.SZ)(1211.HK) plans to use funds raised in a potential private placement to boost battery production capacity and develop new models, said the Chinese automaker backed by billionaire Warren Buffett’s Berkshire Hathaway Inc (BRKa.N).

 BYD made the announcement via a posting on a Shenzhen stock exchange affiliated website.
 A company spokeswoman confirmed the posting, but declined to give further details.